NC_temp1212: Exploring the Plant Phenome in Controlled and Field Environments

 Expected Impact and Alignment with USDA Priorities

-The outcomes of this project will directly contribute to USDA and NIFA priorities for sustainable agriculture, climate adaptation, and biosecurity.
+The outcomes of this project will directly contribute to USDA and NIFA priorities for sustainable agriculture, adaptation to changing environmental conditions, and biosecurity.
 Specifically, NC1212 will:

 - Advance understanding of G×E×M interactions to improve crop resilience and productivity;